Lights! Camera! Alice!

 Lights!
 Camera!
 Alice!: The Thrilling True Adventures of the First Woman Filmmaker

 Lights!
 Camera!
-Alice! is the biography of the ‘Mother of the Movies’, Alice Guy-Blaché, not only the first female filmmaker, but also one of the first people to start making films ever.
+Alice! is the biography of the ‘Mother of the Movies’, Alice Guy-Blaché, not only the first female filmmaker but also one of the first people to start making films ever.

 The book seems to permeate some of the energy which Alice herself must have had.
-It is surprising therefore, to read the ‘Director’s Cut’ chapter at the back, which explains how Alice got written out of filmmaking history until 1955.
+It is surprising, therefore, to read the ‘Director’s Cut’ chapter at the back, which explains how Alice got written out of filmmaking history until 1955.

 There are many opportunities for this book in the classroom.
 Firstly, it would be a lovely addition to any lower junior library, and would almost certainly be a popular choice for independent reading.
 Standalone lessons for International Women’s Day could champion Alice’s story alongside other women’s stories and build activities around it.
-There is also opportunity for including this book into a Biographies topic in an upper junior classroom where children could get the opportunity to explore the features of different biographies as research before writing their own.
+There is also an opportunity for including this book into a Biographies topic in an upper junior classroom where children could get the opportunity to explore the features of different biographies as research before writing their own.